QMCPACK/qmcpack/README.md

 ## Set the environment

- A number of enviornmental variables affect the build.
-In particular they can control the default paths for libraries, the default compilers, etc.  The list of enviornmental variables is given below:
+ A number of environmental variables affect the build.
+In particular they can control the default paths for libraries, the default compilers, etc.  The list of environmental variables is given below:

 | Environment variable | Description |
 |----------------------|-------------|